-1. a) Typeset the following text the way it appears and save it as paper 2018.
+1. a) Typeset the following text the way it appears and save it as paper2018.

 Many paper size standards conventions have existed at different times and in different countries.
-Today, there is one widespread international ISO standard (including A4, B3,
+Today, there is one widespread international ISO standard (including A4, B3, sizes for envelopes.

 C4, etc.) and another standard used mainly in North America (including letter, legal, ledger, etc.).
-The paper sizes affect writing paper, stationery, cards, and some printed documents.
-The standards also have related sizes for envelopes.
+The paper sizes affect writing paper, stationery, cards, and some printed The text which appears just on top of a textocuments.
+The standards also have related